cloudera/cloudera-scripts-for-log4j/README.md

 ```
 HDP Notes : Currently the HDP removal scrips works on folder `/user/`  on HDFS.
 Please modify/extent in The `hdp_log4j_jndi_removal.sh` around `line 19`.

-CFM Notes : Don't forget to restart Nifi and NifiRegisty service.
-In case the workdir also needs to be cleared of the Jndi classes use the script's distro-specific `-t` parameter with `/var/lib/nifi`.
+CFM Parcel Notes : Don't forget to restart Nifi and NifiRegisty service.
+In case the workdir also needs to be cleared of the Jndi classes use the `run_log4j_patcher.sh` script's distro-specific `-t` parameter with `/var/lib/nifi`.